“Since you get more joy out of giving joy to others, you should put a good deal of thought into the happiness that you are able to give.”

-When my sons were younger I wondered if they were really understanding what we were doing as a family for others.
+When my sons were younger I wondered if they were really understanding what we were doing as a family for others?
 We wanted to raise compassionate and charitable children, good humans.
-While my sons are far from the poster children for philanthropy, they certainly do a lot to help others.
+While my sons are far from the poster children for philanthropy.
+As young men, they certainly do a lot to help others.
 I am proud that each of them has found different ways to give back and share the gifts that they have been given.
-My oldest has a passion for serving inner city children.
-His younger brother, has recently gotten behind Movember and men’s health through his fraternity.
-His house is one of the top Greek organizations in the country for fundraising this year.
-The youngest, at 16, has recently gotten involved with a nonprofit, Once Upon a Room, that does hospital room makeovers for very sick and young patients.
+My oldest has a passion for serving inner-city children.
+His younger brother has recently gotten behind Movember and men’s health through his fraternity.
+The youngest is involved with a nonprofit, Once Upon a Room, that does hospital room makeovers for very sick and young patients.
 He has helped bring a new chapter of the nonprofit to his college town of Fort Worth, Texas.

 Here are a few tips to remember as we approach the season of giving: